alicht/intro-to-git-github-1121/github.md

 -   Synchronize local and remote repositories.
 -   Fork a remote repository to get your own remote copy.
 -   Clone a remote repository to get your own local copy.
--   Collaborate over time and space with other developers on the same project.
+-   Collaborate with other developers on the same project.
+-   Create a new branch, pull requests, and merging
+-   Don't be like the characters from "Mean Girls"

 ## Overview

-## to add
--  git fetch upstream?
--  merge
--  branching?

 In our previous lesson, we learned about and created a local repository.
 But what about a remote repository?